pweerd/bigfile/help.md

-﻿# BigFile (V2.0.2025.0507)
+﻿# BigFile (V2.1.2025.0702)

-BigFile is meant as a viewer for large files on Windows.
-Like 'less' on Unix systems.
+`BigFile` is meant as a viewer for large files on Windows.
+Like '`less`' on Unix systems.
 Typical used as a viewer for:

 - very large logfiles
 - very large json dumps
 - very large xml-dumps
 - etc

-NB: If the interface shows a big yellow exclamation mark, you probably miss the Bitmanager Core Components.
-Bigfile will work in that case, but much slower.
+NB: If the interface shows a big yellow exclamation mark, you probably miss the Bitmanager Core Components. `Bigfile` will work in that case, but much slower.
 The core components can be downloaded from (https://bitmanager.nl/distrib).

-The following provides a brief help guide for the core operations of BigFile.
+The following provides a brief help guide for the core operations of `BigFile`.

 ## History

-BigFile is inspired by Mark Woan's LogViewer (https://github.com/woanware/LogViewer) Unfortunately BigFile diverged way too far from the original logviewer, so I decided it deserves its own place.
+`BigFile` is inspired by Mark Woan's LogViewer (https://github.com/woanware/LogViewer) Unfortunately `BigFile` diverged way too far from the original logviewer, so I decided it deserves its own place.